Obverse. Photo © Museums Victoria / CC BY

 Dei Gratia Regina (often abbreviated) is a Latin title meaning By the Grace of God, Queen.

-Victoria (Alexandrina Victoria; 24 May 1819 – 22 January 1901) was Queen of the United Kingdom of Great Britain and Ireland from 20 June 1837 until her death.
+Victoria (1819–1901) was Queen of the United Kingdom of Great Britain and Ireland from 20 June 1837 until her death.
 From 1 May 1876, she adopted the additional title of Empress of India.
-Her reign of 63 years and seven months is known as the Victorian era.
+She inherited the throne at the age of 18, after her father's three elder brothers had all died, leaving no surviving legitimate children.
+Victoria married her first cousin, Prince Albert of Saxe-Coburg and Gotha, in 1840.
+Their nine children married into royal and noble families across the continent, tying them together and earning her the sobriquet "the grandmother of Europe".
+Her reign of 63 years and seven months is known as the Victorian era and was longer than that of any of her predecessors.
 It was a period of industrial, cultural, political, scientific, and military change within the United Kingdom, and was marked by a great expansion of the British Empire.

 Engraver: Leonard Charles Wyon